ahmetbirsen/ahmetbirsen/README.md

 # 💫 About Me:
-🌱 I’m currently learning NodeJs and Kotlin
-🌱 I’m currently learning Web3 in RiseIn
+🌱 I’m currently work on Android

 ## 🌐 Socials: